aspose-html/Aspose.HTML-Documentation/content/net/how-to-articles/how-to-set-font-folder/_index.md

 When rendering an HTML document to a PDF file, for example, it is important to ensure that the custom fonts used in the HTML document are available to the rendering engine.
 By default, Aspose.HTML looks for fonts in the system font folder.
 However, if you are using custom fonts, you will need to call the `SetFontsLookupFolder(fontsFolder)` method and tell it where to find them.

-Here is an example of how to set a custom font to render an HTML document to PDF using Aspose.HTML C# library:
+Here is an example of how to set a custom font to render an HTML document to PDF using the Aspose.HTML C# library:

 {{< highlight java >}}
 using System.IO;